Conscription in Iran

 This period for military service is divided into two parts; The basic training period is about 2 months in some determined garrisons, and after that, they are sent to their main destination garrison.
 The conscripts do not have any authority to select the branches for serving this compulsory period.
-When the applicants submit their applications, the Armed Forces of the Islamic Republic of Iran decides to assign them to different organizations based on their needs and availability.
-These garrisons belong to different branches consisting of the Islamic Republic of Iran Regular Forces (Artesh): Ground Forces, Navy, Air Force (IRIAF), Khatemolanbia Air Defense Headquarters; Islamic Revolutionary Guard Corps (Sepah-e Pasdaran-e Enqelab-e Eslami, IRGC): Ground Resistance Forces, Navy, Aerospace Force, Quds Force (special operations).
-There is also, Non-military service (Civilian Service) (امریه read "Amriyeh") is a substitute for military service.
+When the applicants submit their applications, the Armed Forces decides to assign them to different organizations based on their needs and availability.
+These garrisons belong to different branches consisting of the Islamic Republic of Iran Army (Artesh): Ground Forces, Navy, Air Force, Air Defense Force; Islamic Revolutionary Guard Corps (IRGC): Ground Forces, Navy, Aerospace Force, Quds Force.
+There is also non-military civilian service (امریه سرباز) as a substitute for military service.

-Non-Military Conscription (سرباز امریه)

-While non-military options such as Amriyeh present an attractive alternative to some, they are not without their shortcomings.
-Despite the apparent allure of avoiding military uniform, performing official tasks, and potentially securing post-conscription employment, these options can also breed intense competition and demands for applicants.
-It's important to note that these options require individuals to meet stringent requirements such as high academic achievement, research experience, publications, and innovative ideas.
-This effectively excludes a significant portion of potential applicants who may not have had the same opportunities to meet these standards.
-Moreover, the organizations eligible to hire such conscripts, such as various ministries and knowledge-based organizations, are restricted and can limit opportunities for wider employment.